hgbrian/bio_ocr_minibenchmark/README.md

 OCR tools seem to often add whitespace, or get newlines wrong.
 It's unclear how much to penalize this.

-A Python script (`benchmark.py`) checks that each "word" in the answer txt is present in the output of the tool.
+A Python script (`benchmark.py`) checks that after removing all whitespace including newlines, and boilerplate in the case of EasyOCR, the text matches exactly.
-This is fairly lenient.

 ## Results
 Here are the current results from running `benchmark.py`.